 Raph Clarkson is a trombonist, improviser, composer and educator, born and bred in London.
-After studying music at the Universities of York and Oxford, he has developed an eclectic musical career, which spans trad jazz, contemporary jazz, avant-garde improvised music, theatre and performance art, contemporary classical music, ska/reggae, South African township jazz, and salsa.
+After studying music at the Universities of York and Oxford, he has developed an eclectic musical career, which spans trad jazz, contemporary jazz, avant-garde improvised music, theatre and performance art, rock/pop, contemporary classical music, ska/reggae, South African township jazz, and salsa.
 He is best known as the trombonist for the award-winning jazz-punk ensemble WorldService Project, which has seen him tour Europe, China and the USA, performing at the London, Tampere, Tokyo and Umea Jazz festivals amongst many others; the band represented the UK as 12 Points Festival ‘Plus’ artists.
 WSP have also been heavily involved with the Match&Fuse european exchange and touring network, collaborating with artists from across the continent.

-Raph has developed a compositional and improvisational interest in the intersection between the trombone and the voice, and is exploring this with his ensemble The Dissolute Society, for which he writes words and music; this year the ensemble release their debut album ‘Soldiering On’ (Babel Label) featuring piano virtuoso Huw Warren as a guest, described as “wild…fearless…thrilling” (birdistheworm blog).
-As a composer Raph has also been commissioned by Sinfonia Viva to write music for young voices and orchestra, as well as for brass ensemble; he wrote the horn arrangement for the worldwide charity single Human Kind, which was recorded by members of Snarky Puppy; and he is contributing horn arrangements to This is Kalba, a collaborative U.K.-Ghana album curated by grammy-nominated producer Sonny Johns and featuring musicians such as Laura Jurd and Mark Lockheart.
+Raph has developed a compositional and improvisational interest in the intersection between the trombone and the voice/words, and is exploring this with his ensemble The Dissolute Society, for which he writes words and music; this year the ensemble released their debut album Soldiering On (Babel Label) featuring piano virtuoso Huw Warren as a guest, described as “wild…fearless…thrilling” (birdistheworm blog).
+As a composer Raph has also been commissioned by Sinfonia Viva to write music for young voices and orchestra, as well as for brass ensemble; an upcoming commission comprises a setting of John Donne’s Death Be Not Proud for soprano and chamber orchestra.
+He wrote the horn arrangement for the worldwide charity single Human Kind, which was recorded by members of Snarky Puppy; and he is contributing horn arrangements to This is Kalba, a collaborative U.K.-Ghana album curated by grammy-nominated producer Sonny Johns and featuring musicians such as Laura Jurd and Mark Lockheart.